The Crosslink 2 Construction

 An execution of has Final Agreement iff for all bft‑valid blocks in honest view at time and in honest view at time , we have .

 Note that it is possible for this property to hold for an execution of a BFT protocol in an asynchronous communication model.
-The following caveat applies: if the one‑third bound on non‑honest voting property is ever broken at any time in an execution, then it may not be possible to maintain Final Agreement from that point on.
-This is an area of possible improvement in the design and analysis, left for future work.
+As previously mentioned, if the one‑third bound on non‑honest voting property is ever broken at any time in an execution, then it may not be possible to maintain Final Agreement from that point on.

 Adapting the Streamlet BFT protocol.